ibm-cloud-docs/EventStreams/messagehub085.md

 {{site.data.keyword.messagehub}} now implements Kafka quotas, that is throttling for producers and consumers.

 Kafka brokers can monitor throughput values in bytes per second for producers and consumers, measured over a window of about 30 seconds.
 If the value exceeds a configured threshold, Kafka brokers introduce a delay before sending responses to clients, so that the resulting throughput is lowered to stay within the set quota.

-{{site.data.keyword.messagehub}} implements this check by assigning a throughput quota, separately for producers and consumers, to each {{site.data.keyword.messagehub}} instance.
+{{site.data.keyword.messagehub}} implements this check by assigning a throughput quota to each {{site.data.keyword.messagehub}} instance, separately for producers and consumers.
 This quota is proportional to the number of partitions and is spread approximately evenly across the brokers.

 A base quota for each partition is set administratively by {{site.data.keyword.IBM}} and can be set to be arbitrarily high effectively turning off the quota mechanism completely.